You’d be hard-pressed to find many people who openly admit that they cry.

 The synergy (regular readers and subscribers will understand how funny it is of me to use this term) between Evans, Davis, Coltrane, Chambers on double bass, and Jimmy Cobb on drums is undeniable.

-The piece is basically broken up into an array of solos, centered around what is perhaps Coltrane’s most moving performance, starting at around the 2:27 mark.
+The piece is basically broken up into an array of solos, centered around what is perhaps John Coltrane’s most moving performance, starting at around the 2:27 mark.

 Sandwiched around that are a couple of solos a piece from Evans and Davis before Evans’ final farewell.